College of Nursing

 Written notification of academic dismissal will include procedures for appeal as outlined in Student Rule 12. and Student Rule 59 Graduate Academic Appeals Panel.

-The basis for an appeal based upon dismissal for failure to adhere to School of Nursing’s Professional Standards Policy will follow the procedures as noted in the section on Violation of the Professional Code of Ethics.
+The basis for an appeal based upon dismissal for failure to adhere to College of Nursing’s Professional Standards Policy will follow the procedures as noted in the section on Violation of the Professional Code of Ethics.

 Professional Code of Ethics